 Nagarjuna's beauty and ecstasy can be easily explained by the choice of the former king to place his summer palace here.
 You can start the hike from Balaju after visiting the 22 holy taps.
 From the gates of the conservation area, the climb is about three hours to the top, with a clearing mid-way up through the forested hill.
 This hike is more favored by regular bird watchers.
 The top, with a small stupa and a view tower as its scanty attractions, however, gives a clear view of mountains like Langtang, Ganesh, and Manaslu to the north and Kathmandu valley down in the southeast.

 The highest hill surrounding the Kathmandu Valley, Pulchowki (2782 m) hike will blow your mind.
 It’s a 4 hours tough hike starting from the Godavari.
 The Godavari itself is rich in vegetation and also hosts a well maintained botanical garden.
 The trail is rich in flora and fauna (rhododendron fills the hill in spring) with the top offering a breathtaking view of the Kathmandu Valley and mountain ranges from Annapurna to Gauri Shanker.
 Interestingly, Pulchowki is the only hill that gets snowfall in most winters, owing to its elevation.

-If you are looking for any hiking experience around Kathmandu valley, here are the packages for Nagarkot Changunarayan day hike and Dhulikhel Namobuddha day hike or any easy trekking trip in Nepal, contact us Today or Plan your holidays as per your schedule and preference to travel in Nepal.
+If you are looking for any hiking experience around Kathmandu valley, here are the packages for Nagarkot Changunarayan day hike and Dhulikhel Namobuddha day hike or any easy trekking trip in Nepal.
+Having more days in Nepal after being experts on day hiking we recommend doing the multi-day trek such as Everest Base Camp or Annapurna Sanctuary.
+Furthermore, Island Peak Climbing in the Everest region and Yala Peak in the Langtang region enthrall you contact us Today or Plan your holidays as per your schedule and preference to travel in Nepal.